Free Testosterone

 Hormonal therapy and timing

-Testosterone therapy can alter both total testosterone and SHBG, affecting calculated free testosterone depending on dosing schedule and testing conditions.
+Testosterone therapy, estrogen therapy, and hormonal contraception can alter both total testosterone and SHBG, affecting calculated free testosterone depending on dosing schedule and testing conditions.

 How Free Testosterone Fits With Other Rythm Biomarkers

-Free testosterone should always be interpreted alongside total testosterone and SHBG.
+Free testosterone should always be interpreted alongside total testosterone, albumin, and SHBG.
 Together, these markers explain how much hormone is present, how much is bound, and how much is available to tissues.

 Free testosterone also interacts with metabolic and inflammatory markers.
 Changes in androgen availability often coincide with shifts in lipid patterns, body composition, red blood cell production, and inflammatory tone.